Skip to main content

 Establishment of group consultation points

-Provision of social benefits
+Provision of Social Benefits

 The Nomura Real Estate Group has declared in its Nomura Real Estate Group Diversity and Inclusion Promotion Policy that it will realize substantive equal opportunity by focusing on the differences of each and every employee.
 The Group has established and is working to enhance employee social benefit programs to establish a work environment in which diverse employees can balance work and life, including childcare and nursing care.